Quantcast

-The Maynard holiday gift this year was homemade vanilla hot chocolate.
-I decided to make homemade marshmallows to go with the hot chocolate because it sounded yummy and, more importantly, I needed to do something übercool for this Make & Takes post. ;)
+Our family holiday gift this year was homemade vanilla hot chocolate.
+So I decided to make homemade marshmallows to go with the hot chocolate because it sounded yummy and nothing beats homemade marshmallows!
+And these go so perfectly with our recipe for Hot Chocolate on a Stick!

 homemade marshmallows3 web m&t